donaldraymond/crystallography-scripts/README.md

 These are a collection of scripts that I wrote to help with specific tasts in X-ray crystallography.
 I started this project to learn bash scripting and will push updates when ever I can.

 Most of the scripts in this git repository require the [CCP4](http://www.ccp4.ac.uk) package.
-I try to use CCP4 programs exclusively to ensure that general compatibility.
+I try to use CCP4 programs exclusively to ensure general compatibility.
 When I use program outside of the CCP4 suite, I run a check to see if that program is installed before running the script.

 Check permissions before the scripts.
 Use `chmod +x script.sh` to make the script executable